 - Mobility & access of data, IP and systems from anywhere without reliance on whether your office has power, internet or a functioning server

-- Your server and data are in a highly controlled environment in a data center.
+- Your server and data are in a highly controlled environment in a data centre.

 - Business continuity, your business will continue to be operational

-- Speed; data centers have the best connectivity in the world, so providing your access to the internet is sufficient, the access to your data will be as fast as possible
+- Speed; data centres have the best connectivity in the world, so providing your access to the internet is sufficient, the access to your data will be as fast as possible

 - Scalability with virtualization; you can add software, processing power, storage, and functionality all within hours by notifying your provider and increasing your cloud capacity.